rust-in-blockchain/rust-in-blockchain/content/newsletters/rust-in-blockchain-#0-May-2019.md

+---
-**Rust in Blockchain #0 - May 2019**
+title: "Rust in Blockchain Newsletter #0"
-**#0 - May 2019**
+description: "#0 - May 2019"
+date: 2019-06-06
+slug: "/2019-06-06"
+type: single
+categories:
+  - "newsletters"
+---

 Welcome to the first edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.

 Blockchain technology brings together cryptography, mathematics, game theory, and economics to create distributed systems with uniquely powerful security properties.
 Rust is a high-performance programming language uniquely suited to creating secure distributed systems.
 Every edition we bring you the latest developer news related to blockchain technology in Rust, with the ambition of building a greater developer community around this family of projects.
 For more about why developers choose Rust for their blockchain projects, read [Why Rust](https://medium.com/layerscrypto/why-rust-c877fba0ca94).

-**Project updates**
+&nbsp;

+## Project updates

 #### [**Grin**](https://github.com/mimblewimble/grin)